-Josiah Jesse Ransome Kuti was an Hymnist and 19th Century African missionary in the Yoruba country.
-He is the patriarch of the Ransome-Kuti family of Nigeria, which produced distinguished personalities like his son, Israel Oludotun Ransome Kuti and his grandsons: Olikoye, Beko, and the international music maestro, Fela Anikulapo Kuti.
-Josiah Jesse Ransome-Kuti was among the pioneers of the Christian church in Yorubaland when the missionaries arrived Abeokuta in 1854 and his mother gave him to the white missionaries for training.
+Josiah Jesse Ransome Kuti; Hymnist and 19th Century African missionary in the Yoruba country.
+He is the patriarch of the Ransome-Kuti family of Nigeria, which produced distinguished personalities like his son, Israel Oludotun Ransome Kuti and his grandsons: Olikoye, Beko, and the celebrated Afrobeat performer, Fela Anikulapo Kuti.
+Josiah Jesse Ransome-Kuti was among the pioneers of the Christian church in Yorubaland when the missionaries arrived Abeokuta in 1854 and his mother gave him to white missionaries for training.
 He was a musician; the first Nigerian to have his music reduced to a staff notation and recorded on the gramophone.
-The very popular evergreen song, Ise Oluwa k’ole baje o and Eje komo ko wa o are credited to this adept preacher and his hymns collection is being kept in the British Museum.
+The very popular evergreen song, Ise Oluwa k’ole baje o and Eje komo ko wa o are credited to him and his hymns collection is being kept in the British Museum.
 His remains were interned in the St. Annes Church compound in Abeokuta when he died in 1930.